jason-reinert/http-client-server-test/README.md

 - PHP Object-Oriented Programming
 - URI Syntax Parsing

-> **PSR-7** "describes common interfaces for representing HTTP messages as described in [RFC   7230](http://tools.ietf.org/html/rfc7230) and [RFC 7231](http://tools.ietf.org/html/rfc7230), and URIs for use with HTTP messages as described in [RFC 3986](http://tools.ietf.org/html/rfc3986)."
-See [PSR-7: HTTP message interfaces - PHP-FIG](http://www.php-fig.org/psr/psr-7/)

 ###Requirements

 This is all that is required to be submitted.
-However, you get there is up to show.

 1. Branch this project (name it with ```'<your name>-submission'```).
 1. Serve the project locally as a web service.
 This means the ```index.php``` script can be requested via HTTP.
 At Pillr, we use NGINX w/ PHP-FPM for PHP applications.
 However, PHP has it's [own web server](http://php.net/manual/en/features.commandline.webserver.php); which could be used, as well as, Apache w/ mod-php.
 However you prefer your local setup is up to you and of no consequence other than the HTTP header ```Server``` which should reflect your HTTP server choice during your development.